This post was last updated on November 16th, 2011 at 06:42 pm

 Technology doesn’t make you a great teacher.
 But in my experiences those that do, seem to be among the best.
 I had two examples today that supports my hypothesis.
 First I was at a conference today with most of our school administrators.
 During a lull in the conference I checked my twitter account.
 (There were several lulls) and saw a primary teacher from one of our schools posted a picture of her students learning.
 Her principal happened to be sitting nearby and I showed him the picture of the kids.
 Another principal asked him who the teacher was.
 His reply included the phrase, "she’s an awesome teacher".

 Today I taught my pre-service teachers and brought in over 20 teachers from across Canada, the US and even New Zealand to introduce themselves and share what they might want my students to do in their classrooms.
 Each teacher took a couple of minutes to introduce themselves and describe their classrooms.
 It was absolutely exhilarating.
-This had nothing to do with the technology they deployed but their passion for teaching and learning.
-One of those teachers was in her 37th year of teaching. … Read the rest
+This had nothing to do with the technology they deployed but their passion for teaching and … Read the rest

 One of the most powerful things I’ve been part of recent years is the opportunity I’ve had to connect pre-service teachers with experienced classroom teachers via an online mentorship.
 This has transformed many young people and offered them an experience to work with great teachers from around the world and observe first hand what it means to use technology to amplify and enhance learning through technology.